ddd-workshops/medical-centre-ui/.github/copilot-instructions.md

 - updating the client-side service
 - running the `npm run generate:types` command (from package.json) needs to be executed in order to generate up-to-date types

+The `./contract/types.ts` file should expose all schemas (and some chosen paths) that are available on the `contract.ts` file.
+All schema types exported should have exactly the same name as the schema.
+And should be in the same order as in the swagger contract file.
+Also, no schemas can be missing in `./contract/types.ts` file.

 # server code

 For each entity in the contract (added, modified etc.) the `./server/routes` need to have its file there (if such route file exists for a given entity, use it).
 Use existing server routes for reference.